Drakovek/MetadataMagic/README.md

 This will archive every eligable file in a given directory into `.cbz` comic archives for images and `.epub` ebooks for text, replacing the original files.
 Files will only be archived if they have a corresponding `.json` metadata file, and that metadata will be used for the metadata of the newly created archives.
 Each individual text and image file will be turned into its own archive file.

+Image files whose accompanying metadata have excessively long descriptions will be assumed to have stories in the description, and will be converted into `.epub` ebook files with the image as the cover and description as the text.

 If the `--format-titles` option is included, the titles of the archives will be automatically formatted to remove page number references and use proper capitalization.

 ### Bulk Extracting